The Fetal Center

 Watch the video above for a complete overview of fetal surgery for spina bifida, narrated by maternal-fetal expert Dr. Kenneth Moise.Ver el video en español.

-Contact the Texas Fetal Center to learn more.
+Contact The Fetal Center at Children's Memorial Hermann Hospital to learn more.

 Fetal Intervention for Spina Bifida Prenatal Care Algorithm »